-Ren follows my gaze.
-“They call themselves Wolven.
+“Children of Fenrus.
+They call themselves Wolven.
 Attend me.”
-He says it in a sharp, demanding tone that has an immediate effect; I snap back toward him.
+Ren says it so forcefully that I can’t help but flinch.
 “Do not draw ire with your careless stare.
-Keep your eyes to yourself, lest someone free them from your head.”
+Keep your eyes to yourself, lest someone cut them from your head.”

 “Right.
 Sorry.”
 I look down at the table, embarrassed by my interdimensional tourist moment.

-A house or a… “Wow.”
+“Wow.”
 I shake my head, at a loss for words.

-“Powered by lightning.”
+“It means powered by lightning.”

-He grunts again.
+He lowers his chin.
 “Seems pointless.”

 “Sounds like a personal problem.”

 “I…nothing.”
-No use explaining that I usually eat at the Whole Foods hot bar.
-I doubt this place has chile lime rice.
+(No use explaining that I usually eat at the Whole Foods hot bar.
+I doubt this place has chile lime rice.)

 “Right.”
-He drops his gaze and continues eating.
+He looks down and continues eating.

-(Mental note: keep celebratory grin to your idiot self, especially when it’s over something as small as Evermoor cuisine.)
+(Mental note: keep celebratory grin to idiot self, especially when it’s over something as small as Evermoor cuisine.)

 Standing in the entrance is a white-armored knight.

 “My name is High Justicer Thane.
-If you haven’t already heard, Fair Folk goods are now illegal.
-This is your one and only chance at amnesty—declare your contraband and its source of origin, and you shall be pardoned without tarry.”
+Address me correctly, or I will shatter your fingers and rip them off.”
+He lets that sink in, then continues speaking.
+“If you haven’t already heard, Fair Folk goods are now illegal.
+This is your one and only chance at amnesty.
+Declare your contraband and you shall be pardoned.”